pranavchavda/diu/content/hotels/Apar Hotel/text.md

  # Hotel Apaar
+  Call to Book Hotel Apaar in diu through us to get the maximum benefit and lowest price on internet.
 Hotel Apaar is very famous hotel of diu.
 Apaar Hotel is located on the Diu island exactly on the sea shore and offers warm hospitality and all the modern amenities for a comfortable stay.
 The hotel rooms are well furnished with ample space.